 Going through a hard time has taught me to focus on compassion and opening my heart to those in need.

 2. I’m a control freak.

 I realized that I’m not as flexible and laid back as I thought.
 I get more annoyed than I should when things don’t go as I had planned.
 Caring for kids with trauma issues and dealing with all the last-minute changes that come with it has taught me I need to loosen the reins on my expectations and let more things go.

 I am learning to roll with things more than I had before.

 3. I have a hard time loving people when they aren’t so lovable.

 When we go through struggles, we can become a victim to them or we can make it an opportunity for growth.
-[Tweet This] I chose to grow.
+I chose to grow.
 Whatever your struggles are, I am sure you have seen a side of yourself you didn’t like.
 If you are an overwhelmed mom, here are some tips to help.
 Remember that when our weaknesses are exposed, it is for our benefit.
+Addressing weakness is key for knowing how to learn about yourself.
 If we hadn’t seen areas to work on, we might have continued thinking we are all good.
 It makes a big difference when we can see the hard times as more than just a struggle.
-The hard times can teach us more about ourselves and reveal areas that need changing.
+The hard times can teach us more about ourselves and reveal areas that need to be changed.

 When you go through a hard time, do you get stuck in a victim mentality or do you let it become an opportunity for growth?

 Teri Claassen is a Jesus follower, wife to Dan, mommy to one boy and one girl, a foster mom to kids in need, and a therapist at Renewed Horizon Counseling in Tampa, FL.